IBM-Cloud/vpc-flowlogs/README.md

 The python script **./test_flowlog_to_logdna.py** can be executed to find a key in the cos bucket and send it to logdna.
 You can make some changes to this file to test different scenarios.

 ## Create a docker image
-The docker image on your desktop and push it to docker hub.
+Create a docker image on your desktop and push it to docker hub.

 Work in the **job/** directory:
 ```
 cd job
 ```

-Code engine scripts use the configuration file
+The scripts use the configuration file:
 ```
-$ grep DOCKER  ../code_engine_more_config.sh
+grep DOCKER  ../code_engine_more_config.sh
-export DOCKER_IMAGE=powellquiring/flowlog:1.1
+export DOCKER_IMAGE=ibmcom/sample-flowlog-logdna:latest
-todo sample-flowlog-logdna
 ```

 You must use your own docker repository in docker hub.
 Change the environment variable in the file and export it into your environment: